-A person who has achieved this standard is able to demonstrate the following behaviours: (a) Making considered and timely evidence-based decisions incorporating consultation if required.
-Assessment (Tick appropriate box) Does this standard form part of my current practice of pharmacy?
-Yes□ No □ IF YES, on the basis of the evidence I have identified I can do this.
-Collaborative practice A person who has achieved this standard is able to demonstrate the following behaviours: (a) Practising in a multidisciplinary team with cognisance of the roles and services delivered by healthcare and other related professionals.
-Assessment (Tick appropriate box) Does this standard form part of my current practice of pharmacy?
-Yes □ No □ IF YES, on the basis of the evidence I have identified I can do this.
-Self-management A person who has achieved this standard is able to demonstrate the following behaviours: (a) Working in an organised and efficient manner. (b) Ensuring time and work processes are appropriately planned, prioritised and managed. (c) Taking appropriate responsibility in the workplace. (d) Ensuring punctuality and reliability.
-Assessment (Tick appropriate box) Does this standard form part of my current practice of pharmacy?
-Yes□ No □

-IF YES, on the basis of the evidence I have identified I can do this.
+A person who has achieved this standard is able to demonstrate the following behaviours:

+(a) Making considered and timely evidence-based decisions incorporating consultation if required.

+5.7 Collaborative practice

+A person who has achieved this standard is able to demonstrate the following behaviours:

+(a) Practising in a multidisciplinary team with cognisance of the roles and services delivered by healthcare and other related professionals.

+5.8 Self-management

+A person who has achieved this standard is able to demonstrate the following behaviours:

+- (a) Working in an organised and efficient manner. - (b) Ensuring time and work processes are appropriately planned, prioritised and managed. - (c) Taking appropriate responsibility in the workplace. - (d) Ensuring punctuality and reliability.